wemmm/My-CV/README.md

 ## Experience

+**Cinch** (October 2022 to present)
+*Front end engineer*
+I currently work on Cinch's Design System Squad to produce accessible, well-tested and easy-to-use components for use across the organisation.
+I also write documentation and blog articles advocating for design systems and best practices.
+We work with TypeScript, React, Next.js, Storybook, Jest, React Testing Library, Vanilla Extract and CSS.

-**Dept Agency** (April 2022 to present)
+**Dept Agency** (April 2022 to October 2022)
-*Senior front end developer*
+*Front end engineer*
-As part of a large, fast-paced digital agency, I build components using React & Typescript, write tests with Testing Library and provide support to other front end developers.
+As part of a large, fast-paced digital agency, I built components and pages from Figma designs for various clients using React, Typescript and Styled Components; wrote tests with React Testing Library and provided support to other front end developers.

 **Capsule CRM** (September 2019 to April 2022)
 *Front end engineer*
-I extended and maintained a CRM platform with many users around the world.
+I maintained and extended a CRM platform with many users around the world.
 I built components and views based on Figma designs, wrote tests, and investigated issues raised by our support team.
 I also led the front end development of our Outlook add-in, a React application that allows users to store emails against CRM contacts from inside their email client.

 **DataSine** (January 2018 to September 2019)
 *Front end engineer*
 I worked on the front end of DataSine's machine learning & psychology platform as part of an agile tech team within a fast-paced startup.
-I used React.js, Redux, ES6 to develop and maintain frontends; wrote tests using Nightwatch, Jest and Enzyme; and built up user interfaces from Sketch and Figma designs.
+I used React.js, Redux & ES6 to develop and maintain frontends; wrote tests using Nightwatch, Jest and Enzyme; and built up user interfaces from Sketch and Figma designs.

 **Tata Consultancy Services** (August 2017 to January 2018)
 *Assistant systems engineer*